-I use a Nikon D7100 and D750.
+I use a Nikon D7100 and used to have a D750.
 It also could have been Canons.
 But in the time, way back, that I chose, I found the Nikon sturdier than the Canon, that was more plastic.
 Later I DID buy a Canon for that reason: it was light and easy to bring with you.
 I disliked however to have to adapt to the other camera all the time and I did not want to buy two sets of lenses.
 So I stuck with Nikon because of my gear I bought sofar.

 If I had to chose again, I would have gone with Canon.
 I like their service far better than that of Nikon, but that is personal.
 Someone else might have the opposite experience.

 Besides those mentioned I now also use a Samsung S21 that has three camera's: wide, standard and tele.
 With that I take some great pictures too, but the resolution is a lot less of course.

 My camera had contiuous dust problems.
 I checked the internet and some had and some did not.
 So it was not with ALL the cameras.
 But after you cleaned the sensor within days you found these anoying spots in the sky again.